SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart/readme.md

 ## Purpose/Scope

-- Universal Asynchronous Receiver-Transmitter (UART)
+- Universal Asynchronous Receiver-Transmitter (UART).
-- This application demonstrates how to configure UART, it will send and receive data in loopback mode
+- This application demonstrates how to configure UART In asynchronous mode, it will send   data to serial console and receives form the serial console.

 ## Overview

 - UART is used in communication through wired medium in asynchronous fashion.
-It enables the device to communicate using serial protocols
+It enables the device to communicate using serial protocols.
-- This application is configured with following configs
+- This application is configured with following configurations:
   - Tx and Rx enabled
   - Asynchronous mode
   - 8 Bit data transfer